4 Months on An Island

 NEW

 Before I got there in Singapore, some of my friends who’ve been there kept telling me about that perculiar accent “Singlish” those people have.
-Later I found out it was the case, but only to a limited bunch of people.
-Basically, those elder people tend to have a stronger Singlish accent because that was what they say few decades ago.
-However, those words came from younger people are way more understandable or put it this way — “Standard”.
+Unfortunately, that was the case, but only to a limited bunch of people.
+Basically, those elder people tend to have a stronger Singlish accent.
+However, the English of younger people are way more understandable or put it this way — “Standard”.
 It seems that they’ve been through some de-Singlish campaigns and they were actually working on it.
+Actually, I just feel that Singlish is created by a bunch of Chinese people trying to speaking English.
+It has all the grammers and vocabulary of the language but the tone is clearly Chinese.

-If you want a whole different vibe of city, Sinapore is definitely worth visiting.
+If you want a whole different vibe, Sinapore is definitely worth visiting.
 You can see plants on the building, palms trees everywhere and totally stunning skyscrappers.
 Singapore is more like a mixed and developed version of the entire south east asia with a huge amount of south east asian immigrants and workers.
 They have the most kind and cordial people who is always ready to help.
-Anyways, if you are seeking a short trip, Singapore is definitely worth a visit.
+Anyways, if you are seeking a short trip, Singapore should be on your list.

 ADM